 Genetics might play a role.
 Some people may have a genetic predisposition to lupus that is then activated by an infection, certain medications, or extreme physical or emotional stress.
 The hormone estrogen also may play a role and could help explain why it's more common in females than males.

-Lupus also occurs more frequently in African Americans, Asian Americans, Latinos, and Native Americans than in caucasians.
+Lupus also happens more often in African Americans, Asian Americans, Latinos, and Native Americans than in caucasians.

 The three main types of lupus are: